 Claim: Joan Rivers once gave out actress Victoria Principal's home phone number on her talk show.

-Origins: In 1983, caustic comedienne Joan Rivers received a tremendous career boost when the king of late-night television, Johnny Carson, designated her his "permanent" guest host for The Tonight Show, thereby providing her valuable national TV exposure as she filled in during Johnny's many days off and vacations.
+1983, caustic comedienne Joan Rivers received a tremendous career boost when the king of late-night television, Johnny Carson, designated her his "permanent" guest host for The Tonight Show, thereby providing her valuable national TV exposure as she filled in during Johnny's many days off and vacations.
 Within a few years, however, Carson was left feeling betrayed when Fox announced that not only had they lured Joan Rivers away from The Tonight Show to star in the inaugural series on their new national television network, but that Rivers' new vehicle would be a competing late-night talk show going head-to-head with Carson's own program.